pbrdmn/brd.mn/src/pages/cv.md

 > ## Highlights
 >
 > Building distributed cross-functional software engineering teams.
-Mentoring, coaching, and development of software engineers for grown in senior development and team lead skills.
+Mentoring, coaching, and development of software engineers for growth in senior development and team lead skills.
 >
 > Delivery planning with Product Managers and Tech Lead to plan roadmaps, project delivery, and technical solutions with engineering best practices.
 >